MET-OM/metocean-api/docs/index.rst

 Welcome to metocean-api's documentation!
 =====================================

-**metocean-api**  is a Python tool designed to extract time series of metocean (meteorological and oceanographic) data from a variety of sources, including global, regional, and coastal hindcasts and reanalysis.
+**metocean-api**  is a Python tool designed to extract time series of metocean (meteorological and oceanographic) data from various sources, including global, regional, and coastal hindcasts and reanalysis.
 The extracted data can be saved in CSV format or NetCDF for further analysis and usage.
-Refer to the section below for more information about the available datasets and variables.
+Please look at the section below for more information about the available datasets and variables.

 Installing **metocean-api**
 =============================================